beekayg15/beekayg15/README.md

 - Working on Front-End Web development projects
 - Learning and Working on iOS development
 - Eager to work on open source projects
-- Hoping to work on Android
+- Hoping to work on Android and Django

 ---